-Established in 1863, Kansas State University (K-State) is a public research university and one of America’s first land-grant schools.
+Established in 1863, Kansas State University (K-State) is a public research institution and the nation’s first land-grant university.

 The university considers itself a forerunner in research into global food systems.
 It is also credited with expertise on issues relating to Kansas itself (known as the K-State Research and Extension, an initiative supported by local and international partnerships).